CAP5610-Fall2022-ML-Ninjas/checkpoint-1/checkpoint1.md

 - Features
-    - Domain <- transform Field and keep Academia as the 9th domain
+    - Domain
     - DegreeInstitutionID
     - CurrentInstitutionID
     - DegreeInstitutionPrestigeRank
     - CurrentInstitutionPrestigeRank
     - Gender
-    - AttritionRate <- calculate from AttritionEvents and NonAttritionEvents
+    - AttritionRate

-    - InstitutionRank
+<audio controls data-autoplay src="https://cap5610-fall2022-ml-ninjas.github.io/checkpoint-1/audio/slide-4-data-exp.m4a"></audio>

 Notes:

 As observed within the above diagram, the essential implementation of the solution is as follows:
 - Attain relevant features from the dataset that describes the faculty hiring network, also known as the `EdgeList`.
-These featueres include:
+These features include:
     - `TaxonomyValue`: String.
 The subscope of the faculty hiring network that this edge is a part of.
     - `InstitutionId`: Integer.
 A unique identifer for the institution that employed the faculty.
     - `InstitutionName`: String.
 The name of the institution that employed the faculty.